 DEVELOPING SOLUTIONS: A Case for ASM's Photographic Collections

-The total project budget is $2.5 million.
-Federal grants in the amounts of $500,000 and $350,000, augmented by in-kind contributions from the University of Arizona (UA), are combining to bring this important initiative within reach.
+The total project budget is $2.25 million.
+Federal grants in the amounts of $500,000 and $350,000, in-kind contributions from the University of Arizona (UA), and private donations large and small are combining to bring this important initiative within reach.

 Currently, ASM’s photographic collection is stored in seven separate and cramped rooms that lack climate control and room for growth.
 These conditions put the collection under immediate and persistent threat of chemical and physical degradation.

 The vision is a secure and controlled multi-climate (ambient, cold, and frozen) suite on the third floor of ASM’s north building.
 This will immediately stabilize ASM's sensitive and at-risk media.
 It is estimated that this facility will extend the life of a color slide, for example, by one thousand years, ensuring that the entire collection will continue to be available to students, researchers, members of Native American communities, and the general public for centuries to come.